centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 (OpenJDK 11) if needed.

 > You need to have a MariaDB database to store Centreon MAP data, whether
-> it's on localhost or somewhere else.
+> it is on localhost or somewhere else.

 To install MariaDB, execute the following command: